Friday, December 13, 2024

 The Best of The Playlist.
 No filler content.
 All killer.
 Sign up for our daily Newsletter.

-A taught 91 minutes, “September 5” is captivating on multiple levels and, frankly, a surprising success considering Fehlabum‘s previous work.
-Even though the fate of these hostages was determined over five decades ago and you witness the events from a distance, Fehlabum and his editor Hansjörg Weißbrich will keep you in suspense as the events play out.
+A breezy 91 minutes, “September 5” is captivating on multiple levels and, frankly, a surprising success considering Fehlabum‘s previous work.
+Even though the fate of these hostages was determined over five decades ago and you witness the events from a distance, Fehlabum and his editor Hansjörg Weißbrich will keep you in suspense as the drama plays out.
 The filmmakers’ decision to use real broadcast footage could have easily backfired, but intertwining just McKay with Walker’s portrayal of Jennings strikes the perfect balance (it also helps they have the larger-than-life Howard Cosell call into the control room rather than have him appear on screen).
 It only reinforces the sense that you are part of a live news story and the genuine tension that accompanies it.
 Oh, and as a lesson in the craftsmanship that went into what is now “old school” analog television coverage, the movie will be eye-opening for many.

 Quizically, the only aspect of the story “September 5” fumbles is the political ramifications of Black September’s actions.
 It gives the innocent Israeli victims their due but simply leaves it at that.
 This is not a movie that wants to seriously dive into the Palestinian-Israeli conflict.
 The terrorists are largely lifeless which, granted, was what was known during the actual broadcast.
 It’s mostly captivated by the inherent drama capturing the event.
 The balance of brilliant decisions and unfortunate mistakes that plague coverage of an event like this.
 And it’s smart enough to recognize that for these television creators, this isn’t something they will shake off in a day or two.
 But they did their job and like no one before them.
 You just wish what happened next was explored beyond the requisite title card before the credits roll.
 [B]